-A great example of how religion teaches traditions in place of the Word of God is in how 3 days and 3 nights don’t fit between a "Good Friday" crucifixion and "Easter Sunday" resurrection.
+A great example of how religion teaches traditions in place of the Word of God is the 3 days and 3 nights supposedly between a "Good Friday" crucifixion and "Easter Sunday" resurrection.
+It does not fit.
 (No, you’re not crazy for that always having bothered you.)
 Some have asked my opinion on the right days, so here’s what I think is right in this article written by Chris Lingle. - Tim

 Many Sabbath-keeping groups place the crucifixion of Messiah on a Wednesday and have the resurrection take place on Saturday of 31 C.E.or 34 C.E.
 However, it is incorrect, for multiple reasons, to accept a Wednesday through Saturday scenario as will here be demonstrated.
 The argument for the Wednesday-Saturday construct is based on these major points: